 October 23rd, 2018

 Do you ever feel like there’s only ONE way to do something?
-Does confidence and fear get in the way of your ability to be creative and move forward?
+Does lack of confidence and fear get in the way of your ability to be creative and move forward?

-This past weekend, I happened to get caught up with a friend and our catch up led to a rich conversation on playing it safe, fear, confidence and timing to name just a few of the things we touched on.
+This past weekend, I caught up with a friend indulging in a rich conversation on playing it safe, fear, lack of confidence and timing to name just a few of the things we touched on.

-We started off catching up on our respective Euro trips that we both took separately at the end of the summer, exchanging stories and laughs and sharing our most memorable moments.
-We then switched gears to talking about our realities and she shared she was on a quest to figuring out what to do next in her job.
+We shared our respective Euro trips that we both took separately at the end of the summer, exchanging stories and laughs and sharing our most morable moments.
+Diving head first, we got into talking about our realities and she shared she was on a quest to figuring out what to do next in her job.

 The underlying truth of our conversation was she was being held back by fear and lacked confidence in her abilities to take the next step or actually – A step in order to move forward.
 She felt she needed all this time to “figure it out” and decide what to do next.
 The “figuring it out” meant, over-analyzing and overthinking and going through questions and beliefs that went something like this: